imoxwaves/XR_Audio_Systems_Unity_Wwise/README.md

 Animation Synchronization & Foley Sequencing:** Audio events for player interaction (door open/close, keys) are precisely timed using **Animation Notifications**, ensuring high-quality *foley* synchronization managed by Wwise "Sequence Containers*".
 Performance & Memory Budgeting: Project architecture is optimized using segmented **SoundBanks** and event randomization to maintain a low memory footprint and stable CPU usage, a necessity for the target VR platform.

+Procedural Audio Corruption System (RTPC Proximity) Script Focus: TvRTPC_Proximity.cs

+This C# script dynamically calculates the distance between the VR player's head (listener) and a critical sound source.
+It implements CPU Throttling (updateFrequency = 0.2f) to optimize performance and sends a normalized value (0-100) to a Wwise RTPC.
+This system drives modular effects, allowing sound corruption (Pitch, Distortion) to scale smoothly with distance, proving an understanding of both Wwise API calls and VR performance consciousness.

+Dynamic Occlusion/Obstruction System (C# Raycasting) Script Focus: AkObstruction_Raycast.cs

+This C# script implements a high-performance Dual-Raycast system to simulate realistic sound filtering in 3D space.
+It calculates three distinct states (Clear, Obstructed [50], Occluded [100]) and sends the result to the Wwise RTPC.
+The system features essential VR optimization via CPU Throttling and utilizes Unity's LayerMasks for precise obstruction detection, demonstrating expertise in physics-based audio engineering.

+Spatialization and Environment Management
+System Focus: Dynamic acoustic environment management using Wwise Auxiliary Busses and engine logic.
+Unity Triggers dynamically route sound emitters to specific Aux Busses.
+This architecture ensures seamless, CPU-efficient transitions between distinct acoustic spaces, proving control over spatialization and advanced Wwise routing practices.

+Procedural Footstep Cadence System
+Script Focus: VRPlayerFootsteps.cs

+This C# script implements a robust Timing-Based Footstep System, utilizing the Unity CharacterController for real-time velocity calculation.
+It dynamically adjusts the footstep cadence (interval) via Mathf.Lerp based on player speed, providing smooth transitions between walking and running sounds.
+Furthermore, it sends the player's velocity to a Wwise Global RTPC, proving integration expertise and an understanding of speed-dependent audio effects.

 Project Links
 [Link to your Video Reel]
 [Link to your LinkedIn Profile]